 Efficiency is vital to any form of technology, but in the case of thermal management, it also impacts the efficiency and effectiveness of the equipment that it is meant to keep cool.
 With older solutions, like air conditioners, efficiency could be spotty and continued operations often meant frequent maintenance and repairs.
 By contrast, heat exchangers can continuously collect electrical waste heat as it’s generated and transfer it away from electrical components, allowing for highly efficient cooling for long periods of time.

 Their ability to operate continuously and efficiently is only a benefit because heat exchangers can do so with minimal energy usage.
 The principles behind heat exchangers are to use natural forces, like phase-change cooling and heat spreading, that don’t require exorbitant amounts of energy to operate.
 Business leaders can use the money they save on energy costs to invest in more productive endeavors for the company.

 Lower energy usage also means lower environmental footprints, which boosts a company’s push toward greener operations.
 Heat exchangers take their eco-friendliness a step further by providing the means to collect and utilize waste heat as an energy source for other operations.
 For instance, processes that require sustained heat, such as waste water treatment and food pasteurization, can be made more efficient by utilizing repurposed electrical waste heat instead of resources like natural gas.

-To learn about what else heat exchangers can help companies improve, call Noren Products, Inc. in Taylor, TX, at 866-936-6736.
+To learn about what else heat exchangers can help companies improve, call Noren Thermal, Inc. in Taylor, TX, at 866-936-6736.